beta/audio-device-switcher/README.md

 ##Download

-Please refer to [Releases](https://github.com/7bitex/Audio-Device-Switcher/releases) page for the latest release.
+Please refer to [this page](https://github.com/7bitex/Audio-Device-Switcher/releases/latest) page for the latest release.
 Choose the right version (x86 or x64) according to your system's type.

 If this application fails to run, you may need to install [Microsoft .NET Framework 4.5](http://www.microsoft.com/en-US/download/details.aspx?id=30653) and [Visual C++ Redistributable Packages for Visual Studio 2013](http://www.microsoft.com/en-us/download/details.aspx?id=40784).
 Remember to choose the right version that matches your system.